rjdmoore/fictrac/README.md

 ## Getting started

-If you're just setting up your lab, or wondering whether FicTrac is suitable for your setup (spoiler: yes, probably), check the [section below](#experimental-setup) for the basic requirements.
+If you're just setting up your lab, or wondering whether FicTrac is suitable for your setup (spoiler: yes, probably), check the [section below](#hardware-requirements) for the basic requirements.

 If you already have an experimental enclosure with a camera, you can use FicTrac to either process those videos offline or to run live from the camera.
 Just follow the sections below to [install](#installation), [configure](#configuration), and [run FicTrac](#running-fictrac).

-### Experimental setup
+### Hardware requirements

 Very briefly, FicTrac imposes almost no special requirements on your experimental setup, other than that a pattern must be applied to the track ball.
 However, there are a number of tips that can help you get the best results from using FicTrac.